Hollywood Plaza Hotel: Restaurant

 Due to Plaza Hotel's proximity to the Famous Players-Lasky motion picture studio, the hotel's original restaurant, Klempter's Blue Plate Cafe, became a de facto studio annex.
 Greta Garbo was a regular and anytime an actor could not be located at the studio, call boys were dispatched to the restaurant.

 In 1928, the Pig 'n Whistle Cafe, a new location in the chain most notable for its other location in Hollywood, replaced Klempter's Blue Plate Cafe.
-In 1933, the restaurant changed to The Russian Eagle Cafe and Garden (a favorite of Marlene Dietrich), in 1936, to the G. Albert Lansburgh designed Cinnabar, and in 1937, to the Clara Bow and Rex Bell owned It Cafe.
+In 1933, the restaurant changed to The Russian Eagle Cafe and Garden (a favorite of Marlene Dietrich), in 1936, to the G. Albert Lansburgh designed Cinnabar, and in 1937, to the Clara Bow and Rex Bell owned, Anthony Heinsbergen designed It Cafe.

 Considered one of Hollywood's most glamorous nightspots, It Cafe was Art Deco designed and meant to feel like a New York City club.
 But despite drawing clientele that included Gene Autry, Milton Berle, and Pat Buttram, the cafe closed in 1943, after the owners lost interest in it.